The quest began with a simple remark by my 9-year-old son: "Dad, can we make our own video game?"

 "There are different facets of programming, like the syntax, that people are afraid of," Chung said.
 "But there are some fundamental rules and pieces of logic, that kids can pick up on.
 If you take away the scary parts, there's some incentive to pick it up and try it."

 When Chung released Stencyl, he assumed it would mainly be used by older video game developers.
 But to his surprise, it developed a big following among teenagers, with users as young as 9.
-Chung bootstrapped Stencyl and just added paid features in December.
+Chung bootstrapped Stencyl and just added paid features in December, generating $50,000 in revenue so far -- enough for him to quit his other work and focus on Stencyl full time.

 It's a remarkable start, but he still has a ways to go to catch Redwood City-based Roblox, which has emerged as a leading gaming platform for kids.
 Roblox was created in 2006 by David Baszucki as a "physics engine," or a sophisticated piece of software that helps create models of real-world interactions such as the affect of gravity on a ball.